Gelfand numbers related to structured sparsity and Besov space embeddings with small mixed smoothness: Introduction

 By taking $p_1=q_1$ and $q_0<p_0$ we obtain \eqref{main2} also for target spaces $Y = L_{p_1}$ by embedding, see Corollaries \ref{L2}, \ref{endpoint}, \ref{nonsharp} and Remark \ref{SickelNguyen} below.
 We strongly conjecture that the $\log\log$-term in \eqref{main2} is not necessary.
-It could be removed by proving sharp bounds in the spirit of Theorem \ref{thm:GelMain}, \eqref{eqn:GelMain1}, in the case of differing inner spaces.
+As we discuss in Remark~\ref{rem:diffInner}, it could be removed by proving sharp bounds in the spirit of Theorem \ref{thm:GelMain}, \eqref{eqn:GelMain1}, in the case of differing inner spaces.
 This seems to be rather involved for Gelfand numbers.
-However, it is at least possible to show that for the corresponding dyadic entropy numbers the lower bound is sharp.
-This will be discussed in a forthcoming paper \cite{MaUl17}.
+However, it is at least possible to show that for the corresponding dyadic entropy numbers the lower bound is sharp \cite{MaUl17}.